-- 1. Select Start > All Programs > Maintenance > Backup and Restore. - 2.
-Follow the on-screen instructions to set up your backup, create a system image (select models only), or create a system repair disc (select models only).
+- - Select Start > All Programs > Maintenance > Backup and Restore. - Follow the on-screen instructions to set up your backup, create a system image (select models only), or create system repair media (select models only).

 Performing a system recovery

 In case of system failure or instability, the computer provides the following tools to recover your files: